 This doesn’t look like much but it’s a room at Frank Lloyd Wright’s Taliesin West home in Scottsdale, Arizona.
 There are lights in the floor and from above but he created this lighting effect to mimic the mountains in the area!

 But enough dwelling on the past.
 Time to look to the future.
 We are all interested in the future, for that is where you and I are going to spend the rest of our lives.
 And remember my friend, future events such as these will affect you in the future!
 This week’s theme:

-As usual, I look forward to seeing your interpretations!
+As always, I look forward to seeing your interpretations.

 A MESSAGE FROM THE PHOTOGRAPHY 139 RULES DIVISION

 1. The picture has to be taken the week of the theme.
 This isn’t a curate your pictures challenge.
 This is a get your butt off the couch (my personal experience) and put your camera in your hands challenge.
 Don’t send me a picture of you next to the Eiffel Tower, when I know you were in Iowa all week.
 I will point out that I have let that slide some in the past.
 I will not in the future.
 Since it is literally about the only rule.

 2. Your submission needs to be emailed to firstname.lastname@example.org by 11 AM on the Monday of the challenge due date.
 It should be pointed out that this blog auto-publishes at 12:01 on Mondays.
 So it wouldn’t hurt to get your picture in earlier.

 A MESSAGE FROM THE PHOTOGRAPHY 139 SHAMELESS SELF-PROMOTION DIVISION